jshen99/machineLearningFinalProject/README.md

 We used this dataset to do exploratory analysis and clustering of the dataset

 3 methods used:
-1. K-means clustering - Jon Hong
+1. K-means clustering - Joe
-2. TBD - Joe
+2. Gaussian Mixture Model - Jon Hong
-3. TBD - Justin
+3. Heirarchial Agglomerative Clustering - Justin